Cocker Spaniel: Temperament, Care & Lifespan

 Lifestyle fit

-- Apartment Living: Good fit with daily walks, mental stimulation, and proactive alone-time training
+- Apartment Living: Good fit with daily walks, mental stimulation, and early training around barking and time alone

 - First-Time Owners: Good fit — trainable and affectionate, though grooming demands require commitment

-- Families with Kids: Good fit — gentle and patient with children of most ages
+- Families with Kids: Good fit — often gentle with children when properly socialized and respectfully handled

 - Active Households: Moderate fit — enjoys activity but does not require high-intensity exercise